For more information and free or low-cost legal help please visit,

 The Self-Help Service Center

 - Access to English and Spanish language self-help instruction packets for use in completing court documents for: Family Law - Unlawful Detainer (Evictions) - Civil Harassment - Guardianship- Domestic Violence.

-- Review of court documents by a court examiner (by appointment only).
+- Review of court documents by a court examiner.

 - Rotating "how to" clinics on Family Law, Civil Harassment, and Guardianship (pre-registration required).